hannob/meltdownspectre-patches/README.md

  **Update - Wed 10 Jan 2018, 08:00 UTC**
  Fedora [has pushed to **testing**](https://bodhi.fedoraproject.org/updates/?packages=microcode_ctl) new microcode_ctl packages for [F26](https://bodhi.fedoraproject.org/updates/FEDORA-2018-6b319763ab) and [F27](https://bodhi.fedoraproject.org/updates/FEDORA-2018-7e17849364).
 They contain the update to upstream 2.1-15.20180108 and include fix for Spectre.
  * Ubuntu (tl;dr: Patches for Meltdown now available; subsequent patches for *Spectre* are coming in the future before the kernels are pushed to official release branch)
+   The first set of updates for 14.04 / 16.04 was broken on some systems, please make sure you update to the very latest kernel packages and avoid the broken ones.
  **Update - Sun 7 Jan 2018, 22:00 UTC**
  Release candidate kernels 4.4.x (Trusty HWE / Xenial GA) and 4.13.x (Xenial HWE-edge / Artful GA / Artful HWE) are now publicly available from a [dedicated Launchpad PPA](https://launchpad.net/~canonical-kernel-team/+archive/ubuntu/pti/) and currently contain patches for CVE-2017-5754 *aka Meltdown*, with support only some architactures.
 Support for a broader array of architectures and patches for CVE-2017-5715 and CVE-2017-5753 *aka Spectre* are expected in the near future.
  After some testing, the patched kernels will be pushed to the main release branch.